sultanofstaking/Zenon-Node-Troubleshooting/README.md

 # Zenon-Testnet Node Tips

 # I created this guide to help Zenon testnet users diagnose and fix errors in their nodes.
 The tips below are my own and not endorsed by the Zenon team.
 Try at your own risk.
-If you found helpful no need to donate, but delegation to SultanOfStaking pillar would be appreciated https://explorer.znn.space/pillar/z1qpgdtn89u9365jr7ltdxu29fy52pnzwe4fl7zc

 # How to diagnose errors in your node:
 #Open two terminal windows logged into your node.
 In the first window run